The best forex analysis is ……

 Fundamental analysis (FA) entails poring over economic data reports and news stories, while technical analysis (TA) entails poring over charts to identify patterns or trends.

-“Fundamental analysis doesn’t matter!” shout hardcore traders in the technical analysis camp.
+“Fundamental analysis doesn’t matter!” shouts hardcore traders in the technical analysis camp.
 To FA, FU!
 It’s already built into the price, as evidenced by the charts!”

 “Technical analysis is just a bunch of imaginary lines and drawings!” screams the fundamental analysis camp.
 TA is a load of nonsense!”
 While those in the emotion analysis camp are….watching the two camps clash and keeping track of how they feel about each other! 🤣

 Fortunately, the various forms of market research work well together.
 Even the most ardent technical traders can find fundamental nuggets useful in their technical analysis.
 And the other way around.
-Prices in real-world markets fluctuate continuously and tend to build patterns.
+Prices in real-world markets fluctuate continuously and tend to build patterns to find the best forex analysis.
 Fundamentals can and do adjust as a result of market changes.

 This suggests that price patterns influence fundamentals in the same way that fundamentals influence prices.
 Identifying patterns is an essential aspect of technological research, as you’ll see in later lessons.